2017 workshop students. Read about them here.

 Twelve high school students will live on the UA campus for a week and will produce a newspaper, website, and multimedia and broadcast projects as part of the 2018 Don Carson Journalism Diversity Workshop for Arizona High School Students.
 This year’s workshop will be held June 3-9.

 The application for the summer workshop is available and can be downloaded here.
-It must be completed and postmarked by April 7, 2018, to be considered for the upcoming workshop.
+The deadline has been extended.
+It must be completed and postmarked by May 4, 2018, to be considered for the upcoming workshop.

 Not only do participants learn the fundamentals of journalism, law and ethics, and get to produce publications using the UA School of Journalism labs and facilities, but this six-night, seven-day program is free.
 Participants are responsible only for some meals and incidentals.